 - Counsels clients on compliance with various anti-trust laws, conducts internal investigations into possible violations, and litigates anti-trust matters when necessary

-- Counsels clients on compliance with the numerous state dealership laws, negotiates agreements to maximize any advantages available under those dealership laws, and helps clients ensure any changes to a dealership relationship are made in accordance with the appellate laws and litigates dealership cases when necessary
+- Counsels clients on compliance with the numerous state dealership laws, negotiates agreements to maximize any advantages available under those dealership laws, and helps clients ensure any changes to a dealership relationship are made in accordance with the applicable laws and litigates dealership cases when necessary

 - Counsels clients on political giving, including the creation of political action committees (PACs) and compliance with federal and state campaign finance laws